OCA/sale-workflow/sale_triple_discount/README.rst

 Sale Triple Discount
 ====================

-This module allows to manage triple discount on sale order line and on account invoice line.
+This module allows to have three successive discounts on every sale order line.
-Three discounts have a default can be defined at partner level.

 Configuration
 =============